OneDrive/onedrive-api-docs/auth/msa_oauth.md

 are quite long.

 You can use the value of `access_token` to make requests to the OneDrive API.

+The `user_id` parameter is a unique identifier for the signed in user that is generated for the application.
+This user ID is anonymized between apps, and so will be different for each client application registered with OneDrive, even if the same user is signing in.

+If you included a `state` parameter in the request, the response URL will also contain a `state` parameter containing that same value.
+This value is used for recovering the state of your application at the point the request was made (usually information about what page to redirect the user back to after authentication).

 ## Code flow